Healthcare Motivational Speaker

 • General groups interested in the phenomenon of caregiving.

-• Dr. Blight’s presentations focus on caregiving, caregivers, and the giving/receiving of care.
-Click on the links below to read about his signature presentations.
+Dr. Blight’s presentations focus on caregiving, caregivers, and the giving/receiving of care.
+Explore his signature presentations below.

 Signature Presentations